Iagofelicio/geo-maps/DOCUMENTATION.md

 }}
 ```

-**Important 1**: Map IDs on the same page cannot be the same.
+**Important**: Map IDs on the same page cannot be the same.

-**Important 2**: You may need to place the map tag in a div, do some tests!
+**Tip**: Sometimes when inserting maps inside some HTML elements with dynamic size calculation, the map may not be displayed if you try to use **width** and **height** equal to **100%**.
+In these cases, it may be necessary to place a div with a well-defined size and the map tag inside it.

 #### 2. Single Marker